simonwhitaker/github-fork-ribbon-css/README.md

-# Fork me on GitHub CSS ribbon
+# "Fork me on GitHub" CSS ribbon

 This is a recreation of the [Fork me on GitHub ribbon](git@github.com:simonwhitaker/github-fork-ribbon-css.git) in CSS, hence resolution-independent.